 The Student Success Center supports classroom instruction with tutoring services to help students at all levels become better learners and gain the confidence and skills to achieve their greatest possible academic success.

 Student Success and Retention Services

 Student Success and Retention Services (SSRS) works to address historical and institutional inequities resulting in achievement gaps for underserved students.
 SSRS fosters a community of learners and leaders through innovative services and teaching methods that increase retention, persistence, graduation and transfer rates.
-SSRS also houses Summer Bridge, First Year Experience, the Puente Project and Umoja.
+SSRS also houses First Year Experience, IMPACT AAPI, the Puente Project, Summer Bridge and the Umoja Community.

 Vasconcellos Institute for Democracy in Action (VIDA)

 The Vasconcellos Institute for Democracy (VIDA) empowers students to become agents of change in their communities and beyond.
 VIDA fosters education that meets the needs of the communities we serve.
 It helps develop pathways to meaningful participation in local, state and federal government decision-making processes.